timescale/docs/migrate/live-migration/live-migration-from-timescaledb.md

 Ideally, 1.5 times the source database size should be good.
 </Highlight>

-The command will take a snapshot of your source database and migrate the schema to the target database.
-After migrating the schema, it will prompt you to create hypertables in the target database.
+The command will take a snapshot of your source database, migrate existing data to the target, and stream live transactions from the source to the target.

-Ideally, tables that contain time-series data should be converted to Hypertables.
-You need to run `create_hypertable()` for each table that you want to convert to a Hypertable in the target database.
-For more information, see [Hypertable docs].

-Once you have finished creating Hypertables, you need to signal "continue" to proceed.
-You can do it by pressing the `c` key.

-Next, the live migration image will migrate the existing data in the source database to target database and start streaming live transactions (live replay) received on the source side to the target.
 During this process, it will display the lag between the source and target databases in terms of WAL offset size.

 ```sh
 [WATCH] Source DB - Target DB => 126MB
 ```

 When the lag between the source and target database is less than 30 megabytes, it will start `ANALYZE` on the target database.
 This updates statistics in the target database, which is necessary for optimal querying performance in the target database.
 Wait for `ANALYZE` to complete.

 <Highlight type="important">
 Application downtime begins here.